cbassim/MATLS-3J03-Fall2024/README.md

 # Introductory-Statistical-Methods-for-Biomedical-Engineering

-The course will be using JupyterLab Notebooks to support statistical concepts for Introductory Statistical Methods for Biomedical Engineering.
+The course will be using JupyterLab Notebooks to support statistical concepts for Introductory Statistical Methods for Engineering.
 This GitHub repository will hold these Jupyter Notebooks.

 - Python Review
 - Tutorial 0:  Install libraries for Python